MartinKrumov/FinanceTracker/README.md

 1. To build all microservices run the command `./mvnw clean install`
 1. To run all services run the command `docker-compose up -d`

+### Starting the project
+bootstrap.yml is need to work with k8s configmaps and secrets